junxit/us-congress-bills-115/metadata.md

 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Introduced in House
 - 2017-02-16 — Referred to the House Committee on Veterans' Affairs.
+- 2017-03-03 — Referred to the Subcommittee on Health.
+- 2017-03-29 — Subcommittee Hearings Held.
+- 2017-04-06 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2017-05-17 — Committee Consideration and Mark-up Session Held.
+- 2017-05-17 — Ordered to be Reported by Voice Vote.
+- 2017-05-23 — Considered under suspension of the rules. (consideration: CR H4469-4473)
+- 2017-05-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1162.
+- 2017-05-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-05-23 — Mr. Roe (TN) moved to suspend the rules and pass the bill.
+- 2017-05-23 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H4470)
+- 2017-05-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H4470)
+- 2017-05-23 — Placed on the Union Calendar, Calendar No. 95.
+- 2017-05-23 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-147.
+- 2017-05-23 — Reported by the Committee on Veterans' Affairs.
+H. Rept.
+115-147.